olin-build/abe-web/README.md

 Then visit [http://localhost:8080](http://localhost:8080) in your browser.

-Changes should be reflected in your browser every time you save `app.jsx`, but it may take a couple seconds for Webpack to recompile everything.
+Changes should be reflected in your browser every time you save a file (except, it seems, CSS files, which require a manual refresh), but it may take a couple seconds for Webpack to recompile everything.